Block Busters: Production

 This was one of the few East Side Kids movies in which Gabriel Dell plays a member of the gang, and where Billy Benedict plays a different character.
 It is Bill Chaney's only film as an East Side Kid and the last film released in Harry Langdon's lifetime.

 It features performances by Jimmie Noone and His Orchestra and The Ashburns, and Leo Gorcey's wife, Kay Marvis, has a supporting role as Irma Treadwell.
 In addition, his father, Bernard Gorcey has a role as the gang's baseball team sponsor, Lippman.

+The film was produced by Monogram Pictures, and its rights are currently with Paramount Pictures.